Shoshone pupfish

 The Shoshone pupfish (Cyprinodon nevadensis shoshone) is a subspecies of Amargosa pupfish (Cyprinodon nevadensis) from California in the United States.
 They are spring-dwelling fish, endemic to Shoshone Springs on the outskirts of Shoshone, Inyo County, California.
 In 1969, the Shoshone pupfish was declared extinct until their eventual rediscovery by a team of biologists during a survey of Shoshone Springs in 1986.
 Currently, they are listed as endangered by the American Fisheries Society and are a species of special concern according to the California Department of Fish and Wildlife.
+The species has also brought attention to conserving the Amargosa River Basin as a whole.
 Several stocks of the fish are being cultivated in captivity at the University of Nevada, Las Vegas and University of California, Davis for reintroduction into the Shoshone Spring.
 Today, people pass through the town of Shoshone to visit the spring site and view the rare pupfish, where some infographics and signs educate visitors about them.

 Description

 The Shoshone pupfish is characterized by large scales and a "slab-sided", narrow, slender body, with the arch of the ventral contour much less pronounced than the dorsal.
 Out of each of the subspecies of Amargosa pupfish, the Shoshone pupfish is the smallest.
 It also has fewer pelvic fin rays and scales than the other subspecies of C. nevadensis, which include the Amargosa River pupfish (C. n. amargosae), Tecopa pupfish (C. n. calidae), Warm Springs pupfish (C. n. pectoralis), Saratoga Springs pupfish, and the Ash Meadows pupfish (C. n. mionecte).
 All Amargosa pupfish subspecies are deep-bodied, dorsoventrally flattened fish with body lengths of less than 50 mm with blunt, steeply sloped heads and terminal mouths.

 Two male & one female Shoshone pupfish collected in Shoshone Spring.

 In Shoshone pupfish, sexually mature males and females differ in coloration.
 Breeding males are distinguished by their bright blue coloration from their heads to their caudal peduncles.
 The edges of their tail, dorsal, pectoral, and anal fins are lined with individual black bands.
 Breeding females are olive brown with 6-10 faint lateral vertical bars.
 Additionally, females commonly possess an ocellus (eyespot) on the posterior base of their dorsal fin.
 Both sexes exhibit a silvery coloration on the underside of their bodies.